An improper estimator with optimal excess risk in misspecified density estimation and logistic regression: Some consequences for density estimation

 In the misspecified case where $\Sigma_Y \neq \Sigma$, this quantity depends on the true distribution of $Y$ and can be arbitrarily large depending on $\Sigma_Y$.
 This limitation is in fact shared by any proper estimator of the form $f_{\wh \theta_n} = \gaussdist(\wh \theta_n, \Sigma)$ for some $\wh \theta_n$, as explained next.
 Consider the family of distributions $\{ P_{\theta^*} = \gaussdist(\theta^*, \Sigma_Y) : \theta^* \in \R^d \}$ for some arbitrary symmetric positive matrix $\Sigma_Y$, and the loss function $L(\theta^*, \theta) = \| \theta - \theta^* \|^2_{\Sigma^{-1}} / 2$.
 It is a standard result in decision theory (see \eg \cite{lehmann1998tpe}) that the empirical mean $\bar{Y}_n$ is minimax optimal for this problem and has constant risk $\tr (\Sigma^{-1} \Sigma_Y) / (2n)$.
 Therefore, for any proper estimator $f_{\wh \theta_n}$,

 \paragraph{On online to batch conversion.}

-The minimax cumulative regret with respect to the full Gaussian family $\F$ is infinite (see, \eg, \cite{grunwald2007mdl}): this comes from the fact that regret after the first step (the first prediction being made before seeing any sample) is unbounded.
+The minimax cumulative regret with respect to the full Gaussian family $\F$ is infinite (see, \eg, \cite[Example~11.1, p.~298]{grunwald2007mdl}): this comes from the fact that regret after the first step (the first prediction being made before seeing any sample) is unbounded.
 This difficulty does not appear in the batch setting, where one can predict conditionally on the sample, in a translation-invariant fashion.
-One can guarantee finite minimax regret by considering a restricted model $\{ \gaussdist(\theta, \Sigma) : \theta \in K \}$ for some compact set $K \subset \R^d$~\cite{grunwald2007mdl}, in which case minimax regret scales as $d (\log n)/2 + C_K + o(1)$ (for some constant $C_K$ depending on $K$) so that online to batch conversion yields an excess risk bound of $d (\log n)/(2n) + C_K/n + o(1/n)$, which again exhibits an extra $\log n$ factor.
+One can guarantee finite minimax regret by considering a restricted model $\{ \gaussdist(\theta, \Sigma) : \theta \in K \}$ for some compact set $K \subset \R^d$~\cite{rissanen1996fisher}, in which case minimax regret scales as $d (\log n)/2 + C_K + o(1)$ (for a constant $C_K$ depending on $K$) so that online to batch conversion yields an excess risk bound of $d (\log n)/(2n) + C_K/n + o(1/n)$, which exhibits an extra $\log n$ factor and a dependence on $K$.

 \paragraph{Exact minimax rate in the misspecified case.}

 In fact, for the Gaussian location family, the minimax excess risk in the general misspecified case, namely